 Infrastructure as code frameworks AWS Cloud Development Kit, Serverless Application Model

 CircleCI or Bitbucket, SonarCloud, Percy

 We couple our new tech stack with multi-breakpoint pages, as well as optimizations for touch, retina displays, responsive images, and mobile animations.
 This gives us a product that provides the comfort and user experience of native applications, all the while enjoying all the benefits, scalability, and pervasiveness of the web.

 Not only will your users and customers enjoy the end result, but so will your in-house product team.
 We take great pride in the details of how we write code: in addition to aesthetics which make the code beautiful to work with, we give special attention to the scalability and maintainability of the code.
 We invest an extra amount of time just to make sure that any developer that takes over can be onboarded in a flash!

 When building a large application while also aiming to meet a deadline (and business goals), it is easy for developers to place tangible results ahead of quality.
 As time goes by and the application grows, Technical Debt accumulates, and soon enough the application becomes at best fragile, and at worst broken and unmaintainable.
-The development workflow that we use today is the result of years of research and experience; it is also constantly a work in progress.

 < committed as part of the code >

 < includes both linting and automated reviews of quality and security >